MicrosoftDocs/well-architected/well-architected/oracle-iaas/bcdr.md

 There are two possible types of Oracle database backup that are relevant when the Oracle workload is implemented on Azure IaaS:
 - Streaming backups using Oracle RMAN (Recovery Manager) which is originally based on backups being streamed to sequential tape media.
 This type of backup typically has two possible destinations on Azure: Virtual Tape libraries from third party providers on the Azure marketplace, or local and remote Fileshares such as Azure Blob NFS, Azure Files and Azure NetApp Files.
 - Storage-level snapshots typically using Azure backup service.
 This backup method depends on the type of storage used for database files.
 For example, for Azure Managed disk (premium SSD) [Azure Backup is integrated with the Oracle database](https://learn.microsoft.com/en-us/azure/virtual-machines/workloads/oracle/oracle-database-backup-azure-backup?tabs=azure-portal) while for Azure NetApp Files there are data protection capabilities such as [ANF backup](https://learn.microsoft.com/en-us/azure/azure-netapp-files/backup-introduction) and [cross-region replication](https://learn.microsoft.com/en-us/azure/azure-netapp-files/cross-region-replication-introduction).
+- VM-level Backups can be executed through [Azure Backup](https://learn.microsoft.com/en-us/azure/virtual-machines/workloads/oracle/oracle-database-backup-azure-backup?tabs=azure-portal)

 It is important to note that with streaming backups of large databases, the time taken to copy the data back in order to restore it can exceed the RTO requirements.
 In that case the storage-level snapshots become the better option.

-### Assessment question
+### Assessment questions
+- Are RPO & RTO requirements defined?
+- Is the retention period defined (frequency, increments and targets)?
-Have you implemented and tested (or do you have plans to implement and test) backup strategies for your Oracle on Azure IaaS deployment?
+- Have you implemented and tested (or do you have plans to implement and test) backup strategies for your Oracle on Azure IaaS deployment?

 ### Recommendations
 - Consider carefully whether to implement a backup strategy based on Streaming (RMAN), storage-level snapshots or even both.